ritwika27/Personal_Digital_Assitant/README.md

 Under credientials create API key
 Download the api key and store it in APIkey.txt

+go to https://openweathermap.org/full-price#current and create a free account (OpenWeatherAPI) Download the api key and store it in weather_api.txt

 Create a python virtual environment
 ``python3 -m venv``
 and activate it